-The number of household interviews to conduct per district and per population group, across all (semi-)accessible districts of Somaliland, will be drawn to generate representative results at a 90% confidence level (including a 10% margin of error) for (1) each district per population group, as well as aggregated representative results for (2) each district and (3) each population group.
+The number of household interviews to conduct per district and per population group, across all (semi-)accessible districts of Somalia, will be drawn to generate representative results at a 90% confidence level (including a 10% margin of error) for (1) each district per population group, as well as aggregated representative results for (2) each district and (3) each population group.
 Stratified cluster sampling (with cluster size 4) will be carried out, with settlements/sites as primary sampling unit (PSU).
 To account for any non-responses and deletions, a buffer of 15% is included.
+Of the total 64 districts, 9 districts will be covered by IOM's enumerators - these are marked with an () in the sampling frame below.
+As IOM's enumerators are operating in smaller teams (mostly existing of 2 enumerators only), for these districts, sample sizes will be calculated applying a stratified "2 stages random - 1st" sampling approach.
+This is also the case for Afmadow, that is marked with an (-).
+However, also for these districts the same level of representativeness (90%-10%) will be kept.

 The table below shows the number of household surveys to conduct per district and population group, to achieve the required level of representativeness (using the described sampling approach).
 Fully accessible districts are those where all settlements/sites from the population data source could be included for sampling - these (11 districts) are written in bold.
 Semi-accessible districts are those where certain areas have been excluded from the data population source, as these are not accessible for in-person household visits due to security constraints.
 For these districts, results for the non-displaced population will be representative of these accessible areas only, giving indicative findings for the overall districts.
-It needs to be pointed out that due to challenges regarding Somaliland's across many areas, access constraints remain dynamic.
+It needs to be pointed out that due to challenges regarding Somalia's insecurity across many areas, access constraints remain dynamic.
 Therefore, sampled locations might have to be adjusted throughout data collection.